jbiscella/www.jacopobiscella.net/contract-testing/main.md

 ### Unique Coverage by Contract Testing
 Contract testing specifically addresses inter-service communication, ensuring external compatibility and facilitating independent development.
 It is quicker and more targeted than end-to-end tests, making it ideal for continuous testing and deployment scenarios.

-### Conclusion
-Contract testing is an indispensable layer in a comprehensive testing strategy, particularly in a microservices architecture, complementing unit, integration, and end-to-end testing.

 ## Chapter 2: Understanding Pact Tests